0xMukesh/hashnode-blogs/ckxzzqgr2006uzrs1d8lta9x5.md

 #! /usr/bin/env node
 ```

 > The line starting with a `#!` is called a shebang line.
-A shebang line is used to tell the the absolute path to the interpreter that will run the below code.
+A shebang line is used to tell the absolute path to the interpreter that will run the below code.

-Let's add some actually JS code so that we can test the CLI out 🚀.
+Let's add some JS code so that we can test the CLI out 🚀.

-7. Adding some actually JS code
+7. Adding some JS code

 ```javascript
 console.log('The CLI is working 🚀');